jasonkneen/awesome-openclaw-1/README.md

 ## MCP Support

-OpenClaw supports the Model Context Protocol (MCP) for extended capabilities.
+OpenClaw supports the **Model Context Protocol (MCP)** — the open standard adopted by Anthropic, OpenAI, Google DeepMind, and the Linux Foundation — giving your agent access to a growing ecosystem of 13,000+ MCP servers.

 ### MCP Resources